Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: Conclusions and Future Work

-Our research has unearthed key preferences of large language models (LLMs) in the domain of time series forecasting, revealing a proclivity for data with distinct trends and seasonal patterns.
+In this work, we investigate the key preferences of LLMs in the domain of time series forecasting under the zero-shot setting, revealing a proclivity for data with distinct trends and seasonal patterns.
 Through a blend of real and synthetic datasets, coupled with counterfactual experiments, we have demonstrated LLMs' improved forecasting performance with time series that exhibit clear periodicity.
-Our proposed strategies incorporating external knowledge and transforming numbers into natural language have both enhanced LLMs' predictive accuracy.
-Despite encountering challenges with multi-period time series, our work provides a pivotal foundation for future advancements, offering actionable insights and methods to refine the application of LLMs in time series analysis.
+Besides, our results indicate that LLMs struggle with multi-period time series datasets, as they face difficulty in recognizing the distinct periods within them.
+Our findings also suggest that large language models are more sensitive to the segment of input sequences closer to the last known data than other locations.
+Lastly, experimental results indicate that our proposed strategies of incorporating external knowledge and transforming numerical sequences into natural language formats have yielded substantial improvements in accuracy.